Crystalwarrior/KFO-Server/README.md

 	- Sends a message to all active staff members.
 * **toggle_allrolls**
 	- Changes your ability to receive /roll and /rollp results from other areas.
 By default it is off.
-* **toggle_rollp**
-	- Changes the current area's setting to allow non-staff members to do /rollp.
-By default area setting is indicated in the server's area list.
-* **toggle_rpgetarea**
-	- Changes the current area's setting to allow RP users to use /getarea.
-By default area setting is indicated in the server's area list.
-* **toggle_rpgetareas**
-	- Changes the current area's setting to allow RP users to use /getareas.
-By default area setting is indicated in the server's area list.
 * **transient** "ID/IPID"
 	- Changes a player's ability to ignore passage locks and thus access all areas from any given area.
 By default it is off.
 * **unfollow**